How To Advertise Your Small Business in 2026: 10 Best Tips

 • Maintaining mobile friendliness, website security, and fast page-load times

-• Driving traffic to other pages on the website using internal links
+• Driving traffic to other landing pages on the website using internal links

 • Adding outbound links to credible sources for additional context